Violent crime: Canada

-Canada conducts an annual measure of crime incidences called the Uniform Crime Reporting Survey (UCR).
+Canada conducts an annual measure of crime incidence called the Uniform Crime Reporting Survey (UCR).
 UCR "Violent Criminal Code" violations include: homicide, attempted murder, sexual assault, assault, robbery, criminal harassment, uttering threats, and other violent violations.
 Canada also collects information on crime victimization every five years via its General Social Survey on Victimisation (GSS).
 Among the eight GSS crimes tracked are three violent crimes: sexual assault, robbery, and physical assault.

 New Zealand

-Prior to the country adopting the Australian standard for classifying offences (ASOC) in 2010, New Zealand's crime statistics had a category for violence that included homicides, kidnapping, abduction, robbery, assaults, intimidation, threats, and group assembly, while all sexual offences were shown in a separate category from violence.
-Violent crime is not specifically defined New Zealand legislation, with the Crimes Act 1961 having separate parts that deal with "Crimes against morality and decency, sexual crimes, and crimes against public welfare" and "Crimes against the person" instead.
-During 2015, New Zealand Police changed the way it counted crime, changing from counting recorded offences to counting people victimised or those found to be offending.
-The thinking here is that instead of just simply recording the offense, analyzing who exactly is the victim and who exactly is the offender can be more helpful in understanding the nature of the violent crime along with pointing out any trends/patterns.
-Historic recorded offence statistics from 1994 to 2014 are available from Statistics NZ, while more recent statistic are available from New Zealand Police via policedata.nz.
+Before the country adopted the Australian standard for classifying offences (ASOC) in 2010, New Zealand's crime statistics had a category for violence that included homicides, kidnapping, abduction, robbery, assaults, intimidation, threats, and group assembly, while all sexual offences were shown in a separate category from violence.
+Violent crime is not specifically defined New Zealand legislation, with the Crimes Act 1961 instead having separate legislation that deal with "Crimes against morality and decency, sexual crimes, crimes against public welfare" and "Crimes against the person".
+In 2015, New Zealand Police changed the way it counted crime from counting recorded offences, to counting people victimised or those found to be offending.
+The rationale behind the change was that instead of just simply recording the offense, analyzing who exactly is the victim and who exactly is the offender can be more helpful in understanding the nature of the violent crime along with pointing out any trends/patterns.
+Historic recorded offence statistics from 1994 to 2014 are available from Statistics NZ, while more recent statistics are available from New Zealand Police via policedata.nz.
 While violent crime is not defined in New Zealand Law, the first 6 divisions of the classification standard do define offences against the person.